sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 around:
 - move digits around the desired gap outwards
 - move digits surrounded by gaps towards the middle
-- move digits towards the decimal separator
+- move digits towards the [implicit] decimal point

 So far I have only implemented the last two.
 The last one is the one that moves glyphs the furthest, which can introduce clipping problems on terminals, _but_ it's the most reliable in terms of getting the expected spacing.
-Re-spacing around or between separators causes uneven gap sizes or uneven spacing within a group of digits, which can be confusing.
+Re-spacing around or between separators causes uneven gap sizes or uneven spacing within a group of digits, which might look a bit weird.

 ### How to use the result